limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 There was also another hint from `/webnotes/info.txt` to do likewise.

 ```
 <-- @stinky, make sure to update your hosts file with local dns so the new derpnstink blog can be reached before it goes live -->
 ```

 ### Slideshow Gallery < 1.4.7 Arbitrary File Upload

-Using `wpscan`, it was extremely simple to enumerate vulnerable WordPress plugins.
+Using `wpscan`, it's simple to enumerate vulnerable WordPress plugins.
 As it turned out, this particular version (1.4.6) had an arbitrary file upload [vulnerability](https://www.exploit-db.com/exploits/34514/).

-I wrote `upload.sh`, a `bash` script that does just that.
+I wrote `upload.sh`, a `bash` script to upload files based on the vulnerability.

 {% highlight bash linenos %}
 #!/bin/bash